MUSIC AT TRINITY

 Sunday,8:00am Eucharist, Rite I

 Our first Eucharist on Sunday is celebrated with hymns and parts of the liturgy sung with organ accompaniment.
 A full Rite I liturgy, this service takes place in our intimate chapel followed by a coffee hour with pigs in a blanket.
-On each first Sunday of the month a larger breakfast is served and a presentation is given in the parish hall (see First Sundays at Trinity).

 Sunday, 10:30am Choral Eucharist, Rite II